emma50/npm-common-module/README.md

-A node module for code sharing and reuse for a ticketing booking service
+A node module for code sharing and reuse for a ticket booking service